saiqulhaq/complexity-extension-downloader/README.md

 A utility script that automatically downloads and extracts the latest version of the [Complexity Chrome extension](https://github.com/pnd280/complexity) for Perplexity AI.
 The script automates the process of downloading and extracting the Complexity extension, saving you time and effort.
-Whether you're a developer looking to study the extension's source code or a curious user wanting to explore how it works, this tool simplifies the process.
+Complexity team do a hard work to keep the extension up to date, and this script helps you to get the latest version easily, instead of waiting for the latest release to be available on the Chrome Web Store.

 ## Features